BullStreet District

 The BullStreet District, commonly known as BullStreet, is a 181-acre mixed-use redevelopment of the South Carolina State Hospital campus in Columbia, SC.
 A public-private partnership between Greenville, SC based Hughes Development Corporation and the City of Columbia, the District is home to multiple office buildings, retail, residential, and event spaces, including Segra Park, home of the MiLB Columbia Fireflies, the Single-A affiliate of the Kansas City Royals.
 In total, BullStreet is zoned for 3.3 million commercial square feet and 3,558 residential units of development.

 History

 The South Carolina State Hospital was established in 1821 as one of the first mental health hospitals in the United States.
 As patient treatment evolved, the need for the buildings on the campus diminished, and South Carolina began planning to sell the campus in 2004.
 In 2010, the state's Department of Mental Health contracted with Hughes Development for the sale of the campus after being unable to sell the site for several years.
-Hughes Development, who has gained a national reputation for its role in the redevelopment of downtown Greenville, SC, broke ground on the redevelopment of BullStreet on January 6, 2015.
+Hughes Development, who is considered the architect of the redevelopment of downtown Greenville, SC, broke ground on the redevelopment of BullStreet on January 6, 2015.